 hypothyroidism, or other nerve diseases.
 An increase

-antibodies (immunoglobulins) may be caused by
+antibodies (immune system proteins) may be caused by

 inflammation in people who have

-immune system disorders, or other bacterial and viral
+immune system disorders, or bacterial and viral

 Low glucose levels in the CSF